sakermatcher/Universal-Bedrock-Library/README.md

 ###### Metals:

-- 1 raw to 5x Chunk
+- 1 raw to 5x Crushed
 - 1 raw to 4x Pices
 - 1 raw to 3x Dirty
 - 1 raw to 2x Dust

+###### Disclaimer: There are only recipes for smelting Raw materials and dusts to ingots, the rests are processes that you'll define